cyber-sushi/makima/README.md

 Move the executable into `/usr/bin`.\
 Grab `makima.service` from this repo and edit the `User=` line with your username.\
 Move the file into `/etc/systemd/system`, then run `systemctl daemon-reload`.\
 After this, you can start and stop Makima with `systemctl start/stop makima` or you can enable/disable it on startup with `systemctl enable/disable makima`.
-If you change the config files and you want the changes to take place, restart makima with `systemctl restart makima`.
+If you change the config files and you want the changes to take place, restart Makima with `systemctl restart makima`.

 ## Configuration
 You can find a bunch of [example config files](https://github.com/cyber-sushi/makima/tree/main/examples) on this repo, either pick one of them or create your own from scratch.\